 Frequently Asked Questions

-Q. What are the warning signs and how is it detected?
+Q. What are the warning signs of dry eye and how is it detected?

 A. People with dry eye have sandy-gritty irritation or burning in their eyes.
 Initially people may have symptoms only after particularly long days, or when driving, or with contact lens wear, or when exposed to extremely dry environments such as that seen in airplane cabins.

 Eventually symptoms become more persistent, and if someone has sandy-gritty irritation or burning that gets worse later in the day.
 If symptoms continue for more than 1 month, dry eye should be ruled out by an eye doctor.

 The eye doctor will review your history and examine your eyes to make sure you do not have any other problems, and determine the cause for your dry eyes.

 Q. Can dry eye syndrome come and go?

 A. Dry eye syndrome does not truly come and go, but in the early stages of the condition, or with mild dry eye, you may only have symptoms after long days, or with environmental conditions that decrease your blink rate (i.e. computer use) or under conditions that increase evaporation from your tear film (i.e. wind, dry air, etc.).
 Some patients may notice discomfort only when they wear their contact lenses.
 Some people may develop symptoms only when they are dehydrated--just like your mouth becomes dry, your eyes can become dry in this way.

 A. In cases of persistent Dry Eye symptoms, permanent, reversible closure of the tear duct or punctal occlusion may be an effective solution.
 Punctal occlusion allows you to retain your own, natural tears without the bother or expense of constantly replacing the tear film with artificial tears.